 - If it’s a fun song, make sure it is fun and engaging and has a strong hook to leave people humming and/or stuck in the listener’s head.

 - The first time your fans hear your song they will only hear the parts that stand out the most, this is why it’s important to have a lyrical hook in your song!

 - The first line is very important to get right!
-This line introduces the song and establishes the songs mood.
-It’s the line that grabs the listener’s attention so make the most of it!
+This line introduces the song and establishes the mood of the song.
+It’s this first line that grabs the listener’s attention so you should make the most of it!

 - Not every line needs to rhyme!
 Sometimes this sounds forced and un-relatable.
 Don’t shy from ending lines with the same vowel sound, this is far more subtle than forced rhyming.
 An example could be using ‘home’ and ‘room’.

 - When learning how to write a good song, make sure that the song has a clear structure and progression.
 This is particularly important if writing lyrics portraying a story.
 Always check your song makes sense when you read back over it.

 - A typical song structure you could try would be having four verses, each with four lines, plus a four-line chorus every two verses.
 You could also try putting in a middle section, known as a ‘bridge’.